Train your horse to take oral medications!

-- Work the new skill – taking some meds – for a few minutes or less every day.
+- Work the new skill – taking some meds – for a few minutes or less daily.

 - End on a good note.
-It’s very tempting to keep going when things go well, but that can wait for another day.
-If your training is going poorly, back up to the beginning and end there on a good note.
+It’s tempting to keep going when things go well, but that can wait another day if your training is going poorly, back up to the beginning and end there on a good note.

 - Only dote with praise when your horse is calm and still.
-If you praise when he’s tossing around, he will get the wrong idea and you may reinforce the thrashing around.
+If you praise when he’s tossing around, you message will be confusing and it can be dangerous.

 He needs to deal.

 The “tiny steps” when teaching your horse to take oral meds:

 Well, your horse may be reacting to a few things when he refuses oral meds – something in his mouth OR something in his mouth that tastes awful!
 So working on him tolerating a big syringe in his mouth is easy.
 Then you add something that tastes good, then you can get the meds in.

 - Train him to tolerate your finger along the corner of his mouth.

 - When that is mastered, you can hook your finger into the corner of his mouth.
 Again, reward when there is no thrashing about.
 You may only be able to do this for a millisecond at first.

 - Then you can add in a large dosing syringe.
 Some horses know the look of this, so be sure to start with it outside of his mouth, praising often when he’s calm and still.
 Go back steps if you need to.